So what is unconscious bias?

 Ensuring unconscious bias doesn't harm your hiring

-It needs to be something that is discussed at every level of business in order for it to be successful and to ensure that, as a company, you are taking the most effective steps towards reducing unconscious bias in hiring.
+It needs to be something that is discussed at every level of the business in order for it to be successful and to ensure that, as a company, you are taking the most effective steps towards reducing unconscious bias in hiring.